Darling Harbour is a fabulous area that set on the water’s edge of Sydney, Australia.

 My favorite part of the day was our time dressing up!
 Gosh, we had such a great time, and it is really reasonably priced too!

 As soon as we entered, ‘Sam’ the manager treated us with care.

 He is an Opera singer and as he dressed us, he explained to Explorason all about the reasons for the style of clothing and who was who in Chinese history.
 He also had a lady assistant, who was a whizz with my camera.

-They then assisted with taking our photographs, and even allowed us to wander around the garden.
+They then assisted with taking our pictures and even allowed us to wander around the garden.
 This opportunity to wander the gardens in these beautiful garments simply amazed me.

 We then came in and had two further photo sessions.

 If you visit the Chinese Garden of Friendship, make sure you go and say hi to Sam.
-He will allow you to select your favourite colour to wear and it wil be a great experience!
+He will allow you to select your favorite color to wear and it will be a great experience!
 Sam can even facilitate group dress-ups too so for further information and their amazing prices, please read here.

 Where to Stay